 We’ve compiled one of the most comprehensive guides available to sleeping in a hotel, covering everything from what you should ask when you’re booking the room to how you can swiftly take care of noisemakers so you can get back to sleep.

 When Making Your Reservation

-1 – 7.
-Ensure that you get a quiet room.
+1. Ensure that you get a quiet room.
 Two requests are absolutely vital and pretty widely known when selecting your hotel room: a room on an upper floor and away from the elevators.
-But some other tried-and-true tips from frequent hotel guests could doubly ensure a peaceful experience.

-– Getting a room at least two or three levels above banquet rooms, bars or other public spaces if the hotel has them.
+7. Get a room at least two or three levels above banquet rooms, bars, or other public spaces if the hotel has them.
 You’d be surprised how many floors a pulsating and thumping bass beat can penetrate.

 8. Ask if the hotel is undergoing or has recently completed renovations.
 Usually these are done in segments—a floor or section at a time.
 You want to avoid floors that are adjacent to those currently being updated.
-But you do want to be on a renovated floor—which will usually be cleaner, smell better, and have newer beds and linens.
+But you do want to be on a floor that has finished being renovated—which will usually be cleaner, smell better, and have newer beds and linens.

 9. Inquire whether guestrooms have blackout shades.
 These are the heavy, thick curtains that keep the light out, and you want to have them.

 10. Make sure yours is a non-smoking room.
 If you’re not a smoker, the scent of old cigarette smoke will keep you from feeling at ease (awake or asleep).

 11. Ask about pillow options.
 If you’re vulnerable to neck or back pain from using the wrong pillow, find out if pillows with different levels of firmness are available.
 Some hotels stock firmer ones in guestroom closets, or have a secret stash at the front desk.
 If the hotel doesn’t offer what you need, consider bringing yours from home.